Long Island Sound: Plants found in tidal marshes

 Eelgrass - sometimes known as "Saltwater Eelgrass" in order to distinguish it from Freshwater Eelgrass, which is a different species (Vallisneria americana) - is typically found in protected bays, coves, and other areas of brackish water, but it also persists along areas of exposed shoreline along Long Island's north shore near Orient.
 Eelgrass is one of the few vascular plants found in the marine environment.
 Despite its name, it is actually not a species of underwater grass; instead, it is a plant that bears a physical resemblance to grass.
 It can tolerate a wide range of water salinity.
 It grows on muddy to sandy sediments (even among rocks), mostly below low tide, often forming large meadows. it grows best in shallow water because it is dependent upon sunlight, and the water of the Long island Sound can be very murky.
 Eelgrass roots help stabilize muddy sediments and can trap moving sand, helping prevent erosion.
-The leaves, that can range in size from less than 1 m to 2 m long, slow currents, providing calm environments for many species of mollusks and other invertebrates.
+The leaves, which can range in size from less than 1 m to 2 m long, slow currents, providing calm environments for many species of mollusks and other invertebrates.
 Eelgrass is also an important food source for waterfowl, especially brant, a type of goose.
 During the 1930s, the Long Island Sound was struck by an outbreak of a mold infection known as "eelgrass wasting disease".
 As a result, most of the eelgrass that grew in the sound was killed off, and as an extension, populations of wildlife in the area that depended upon the eelgrass either as food or as a habitat went into a sharp decline.
 During the succeeding decades, areas along the Connecticut coast saw a slow gradual recovery of eelgrass populations.
 Unfortunately, the north shore of Long Island did not see much success, and efforts have been made to re-introduce eelgrass by planting it, especially in the eastern part of the Long Island Sound in the waters of Suffolk County.
-It is unlikely that the Long Island Sound will experience a complete recovery of its eelgrass population because there are still occasional outbreaks of eelgrass wasting disease within the Sound.
+It is unlikely that the Long Island Sound will experience a complete recovery of its eelgrass population because there are still occasional outbreaks of eelgrass wasting disease within the sound.